The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Berdan Ave / River Rd

-neighborhood is English, spoken by 74.7% of households.
-Other important languages spoken here include Spanish, Japanese, Russian and South Asian languages.
+neighborhood is English, spoken by 67.4% of households.
+Other important languages spoken here include Spanish, Hebrew, South Asian languages and Russian.